Cannon God Exaxxion

-Cannon God Exaxxion (砲神エグザクソン, Hōjin Eguzakuson) is a seven volume manga by Kenichi Sonoda that deals with Earth's fight against alien colonization with the help of giant robots and super powered battle suits.
+Cannon God Exaxxion (砲神エグザクソン, Hōjin Eguzakuson) is a Japanese manga series written and illustrated by Kenichi Sonoda.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from August 1997 to May 2004, with its chapters collected in seven tankōbon volumes.
+The manga was published in North America by Dark Horse Comics.
+The series follows Earth's fight against alien colonization with the help of giant robots and super powered battle suits.

 Story

-Hōichi Kano, the Grandson (revealed in stage three to be son) of world-famous inventor Hōsuke Kano, is a student at Howa High School in Musashino City, Japan.
+Hoichi Kano, the Grandson (later revealed as son) of world-famous inventor Hosuke Kano, is a student at Howa High School in Musashino City, Japan.
 At the tenth anniversary of first contact with the Riofaldians, an alien race, the unveiling of an Elevator Ship, designed for orbital transport to and from the Riofald home world and Earth, is about to take place.
 However, this was just a ploy to take control of the Earth and establish a totalitarian occupation, using their advanced technology and large Riofaldian work force on Earth to their advantage.
-It is now up to Hōichi, with the help of his grandfather, his school friend Akane, and Isaka, who recently transferred to Howa High School, to stop them and save Earth.
+It is now up to Hoichi, with the help of his grandfather, his school friend Akane, and Isaka, who recently transferred to Howa High School, to stop them and save Earth.

-The series was published in North America by Dark Horse Comics but they unexpectedly stopped and currently have no plans to release the last two volumes in English.